OctopusDeploy/docs/docs/administration/sync-instances/index.md

 ### Data that must be an exact match

-The following items must be an exact match between your instances, or you will get unexpected results, and most likely errors, for any deployments or runbook runs.
+The following items must be an exact match between your instances.
+If not you will get either missing data errors, corrupted projects, 400 bad requests or unexpected runs from deployments or runbook runs.

 - Script Modules
 - Step Templates